jim-plus/llm-abliteration/README.md

 This repo enables norm-preserving biprojected abliteration. https://huggingface.co/blog/grimjim/norm-preserving-biprojected-abliteration

-Removal of the projected contribution during measurement is optional, but the other modifications to this implmentation abliteration are mandatory.
+Removal of the projected contribution during measurement is optional, as is removal of the projected contribution during ablation as well as norm preservation.
+This reverts default functionality to conventional abliteration, and enables independent exploration of the three options.

 ## Quick Start